Why bother tracking employee availability?

 Step 1: Log an "Available" message:

-When an employee calls, emails, or states that they are actively seeking work this is your cue to log the "available" message.
-To do this, navigate to the employee's record and select to log a message.
+When an employee calls, emails, or states that they are actively seeking work, this is your cue to log the 'Available' message.
+To do this, navigate to the employee's record.
+Select to log a message in the 'messages' area of the employee visifile by clicking the speech balloon on the right side of the pane.
 This will open the message form.
-Once there, from the (1.) action code drop-down select available.
+Once there, from the (1) action code drop-down, select 'Available.'
 In the body of the message, you can include any additional details or stipulations related to their availability.
-For example - if they are only available for part time, certain shifts, etc.
+For example, if they are only available for part time, certain shifts, etc., you can track that.

 Viola!
 You are done!
 That is the extent of the data entry that is required by you.
 The next piece of this equation is tracking the available messages that have been logged.